Immediate support first

 Call and text support first

-Keep the crisis doors visible, simple, and real.
+Keep the crisis, safety, and family-stability doors visible, simple, and real.

 National crisis line